hispindia/dhis-tracker-data-approval-app/README.md

 The app uses SQL Views to fetch data and creates them on startup.

-INSTALLATION :
-Upload the zip file into DHIS2 through app manager module.
+Installation : Upload the zip file into DHIS2 through app manager module.

+###### TO DO :
+ * Data intensive functions to be run in separate threads
+ * Improvement in UI
+ * Reduce number of SQL Views